 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

 If you're looking for someone to talk to in confidence, you've come to the right place.
 I seek to create a calm and safe space where you can speak freely and share openly without fear of judgement.
 I believe the relationship between the counsellor and client is the most important factor in making counselling effective.
 When we feel heard, understood and valued by another person this helps to unlock our potential to change and grow.

 My key motivation as a counsellor is to see people thrive and live life to the full.
 I have an enduring hope in the capacity of human beings to change and heal.
-I have been a counsellor for 10 years and have helped many people overcome a range of issues including anxiety, stress, depression, bereavement, and work related issues.
-I work with individuals and couples and have particular interests in working with relationship issues, fertility issues and spirituality.
-I run a course on Coping with Infertility and deliver our Relationship Foundations course to couples.
+I have been a counsellor for 15 years and have helped many people overcome a range of issues including anxiety, stress, depression, bereavement, and work related issues.
+I work with individuals and couples and have particular interests in working with anxiety, relationship issues, fertility issues and spirituality.
+I offer Discernment Counselling to couples on the brink of divorce.

 Over the years my counselling style has developed to integrate insights and techniques from many different approaches including Gestalt therapy, Solution Focused Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Transactional Analysis and Compassion Focused Therapy.
 As all people are unique, different types of therapy suit different people and I tailor my approach to suit your personality and preferences.